networksecurityvodoo/keycloak_tests_and_examples/Setup/Database/Database_Installation_Guide.md

-## Installation von Maria-DB und Konfiguration
+##  Maria-DB installation and configuration
  - Written for CentOS

 - Install the MariaDB package with the yum package manager (root permissions needed):